MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/macros.md

 ---
 title: "Macros in the Customer Service workspace app | MicrosoftDocs"
-description: "This topic provides information about the different macros that can be made available to agents and how to configure them in app profile manager."
+description: "This topic provides information about the different macros that can be made available to agents and how to configure them ."
 author: neeranelli
 ms.author: nenellim
 ms.reviewer: shujoshi